SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 already have sovereign currency," they just do not know it, and act like they do not have BOE created money.
 It is fair, I think, to say the UK monetary system looks like a private bank mafiosi, but appearances are deceptive.
 It is a bankers mafia only because the government wants it to be.
+Why does any foreign power accept the LIBOR?

+Warren Mosler's suggestion was to steer the Fifth Fleet up the Thames and tell them what the interest rate will be.

 All private banks in the UK have all obtained their UKP equity from past UK government deficits.
 So "the money" all came from the UK government.
 It was never silver